tomn46037/Arduino-MQTT-Desklamp/README.md

 I'm also playing with MQTT lately.
 I already have a broker setup (yes, I've changed the password.
 D'OH!  :)  The Arduino comes up and requests a DHCP address then connects to the MQTT server and sends a "hello" message.
+I use the Arduino watchdog timer to reboot if it fails to get a DHCP address or fails to connect to the MQTT broker.

-It the subscribes to "/arduino/lights/[1-4]".
+It then subscribes to "/arduino/lights/[1-4]".
 Channel 1 is ignored in the code as it would break the Ethernet if I tried to use it.
 There is code to do a soft fade up/down to the desired level.
 Once the desired level is reached, it publishes a message back on "/arduino/lights/status/[1-4]" with the current value.

+Once I'm into the main loop, if the client should for some reason become disconnected I enter a while(1) loops and let the watchdog timer reboot.
+This allows it to reconnect should anything happen.

 My eventual goal is to write a JQuery page that will connect to MQTT and allow me to adjust the lights.
 When I get to that point,